aydakikio/flappy_bird_arduino/README.md

 #### Step 3: Open the Project
 1. In Arduino IDE, go to **File → Open**
-2. Navigate to the extracted folder
+2. Navigate to the project folder
 3. Select `flappy_bird.ino`
 4. The code will open in the IDE